 XBiotech has concluded a Phase II pilot study to test MABp1 in patients with Type 2 diabetes.
 The study was headed by world-leading diabetes expert Dr. Marc Donath, Head of Endocrinology, Diabetes and Metabolism at University Hospital of Basel, Switzerland.
 Remarkable findings in this study have provided the basis to advance clinical programs in Type 2 diabetes.

-Type 2 diabetes is a rapidly growing disease burden among industrialized societies.
-New treatment options are needed to prevent progression of disease and loss of pancreatic function in type 2 diabetic patients.
-Systemic inflammation, with infiltration of white blood cells into adipose and pancreatic tissues, has emerged as a mechanism to help understand insulin resistance and loss of insulin production, respectively, in type 2 diabetics.
+Type 2 Diabetes is one of the fastest-growing and most significant disease burdens among industrialized societies.
+New treatment options are needed to prevent progression of disease and loss of pancreatic function in Type 2 diabetic patients.